rdcoletta/sv_nams/README.md

 done
 ```

 After that, I can summarize projections of resequencing SNPs and plot karyotypes.
+The average percentage of projected SNPs across all populations was **92%%** with average accuracy of **97%**, and the karyotypes pretty much agree with those from the SV projections.

 ```bash
 # calculate amount of projected SVs